-Start upriver; this means you walk upstream as far as the University complex and negociate a boat ride from there.
-Don’t mind any dead body floating by … this is nothing special in Varanasi, since lots of Hindus come here for their last days to die along the holy Ganges river.
+Start upriver; this means you walk upstream as far as the University complex and negotiate a boat ride from there.
+Don’t mind any dead body floating by … this is nothing too special in Varanasi, since lots of Hindus come here from all over India for their last days to die along the holy Ganges river.

 The bridge is a double decker bridge, that carries rail track on lower deck and road on the upper deck.
 It’s interesting to watch all the different vehicles & trains cross and see the people living underneath the bridge and its corners, where they are protected from sun and rain.
 Malviya Bridge is the “end” of the inner holy area of Varanasi.
 This means if one dies in this inner circle, he will reach eternity immediately and this is also the reason why lots of “homeless” people call this bridge their home.

 Walk across it and start strolling back in the direction of the city.
 It’s an impressive sight to see (& fell) trains cross as you stand on the riverbank.
 Eventually a boatman will come along and row you back upstream.